slvDev/Malaria-Detection-CNN-Keras/README.md

 - Malaria is in fifth place in the number of deaths per year among infectious diseases.
 - Each year, about 30,000 people visiting dangerous areas become infected with malaria
 - About 1 million people die from malaria every year.

+### What we need to solve the problem:

+- Initial step
+  - git init
+  - import libraries
+  - etc
+- Data processing
+  - Plotting random images
+  - Split data
+  - Define resizing if it needed
+- Build the model
+  - Build a network
+  - Run it
+  - Plot acc and loss
+  - Repeat
+- Evaluate on test data